oscelest/react-flex-ellipsis-text/README.md

 ## Styling

-Any CSS property marked as !important, is important and should not be changed.
-Changing them can break component functionality.

-The following is a list of important properties:
+The following are a list of properties which are designated as important.
+To preserve component functionality, these should not be changed.
+If you do need to change them however, please be advised that the component might stop working as intended.

 ```css
 .ellipsis-text {